NVIDIA/NVFlare/docs/user_guide/provisioning_tool.rst

 The builders in the above diagram are provided as a convenient way to generate commonly used zip files for a typical NVIDIA FLARE system.
 Developers are encouraged to add / modify or even remove those builders to fit their own requirements.

-Each builder is responsible for taking the information from study, its own __init__ arguments, and provisioner to generate data.
+Each builder is responsible for taking the information from project, its own __init__ arguments, and provisioner to generate data.
 For example, the HEBuilder is responsible for generating tenseal context files for server and client, but not admin.
 Additionally, the context for servers does not include either public key or secret key while the context for clients include both.
 Its __init__ arguments consist of poly_modules_degree, coeff_mod_bit_sizes,